-When ownership of a property changes, the purchaser's solicitor, as a legal requirement, will forward to Council a Notice of Acquisition.
-Although the provision of a Notice of Acquisition is a legal requirement, if this is not provided to Council, the owner is obligated to provide supporting documentation to Council from the Land Titles Office indicating ownership changes.
+When ownership of a property changes, the purchaser's solicitor will forward a Notice of Acquisition to Council.
+If this is not provided, the owner must provide supporting documentation from the Land Titles Office indicating ownership changes.

 How do I change my mailing address or name?

 Property owners, ratepayers and animal owners are required to notify Council of any change to their mailing address in writing either by fax, email or mail.